grpc/proposal/A40-csds-support.md

 some of the configuration fields (think of fields for Envoy extensions).
 So, for correctness and simplicity, we should **cache and expose the xDS config the way gRPC receives them**.

+#### Detail: Cache Lifecycle

+gRPC doesn't use xDS messages directly, but interprets them into language-native class/struct.
+The lifecycle of the cached xDS messages should be identical to the interpreted structure in each stack, so there is no memory management logic change needed.

 #### Detail: Node Matching